 By Alyce Hinton

-U.S. livestock markets are reeling from this week'sdisruption of USDA data as packers, producers and traders dependon daily slaughter, wholesale pork and beef prices to calculate livestock prices.
+U.S. livestock markets are reeling from this week's disruption of USDA data as packers, producers and traders count on daily slaughter, wholesale pork and beef prices to calculate livestock prices.
 Those market reports were pulled along with thousands of others that the agricultural industry counts on to price commodities.

 Top pork producer Smithfield told hog producers earlier this week that it was adjusting how it was pricing hogs until the federal government reopened.
 On Wednesday, U.S. futures operator CME Group Inc suspended its lean hog and feeder cattle price indexes, both of which are based on USDA price data to determine final livestock settlement values.